rovaughn/platform-docs/platform/manual/auth/authentication/providers/facebook.rst

 Mobile apps
 ~~~~~~~~~~~

-For mobile apps, you Facebook mobile SDKs to integrate with Hasura Auth.
+For mobile apps, use the Facebook mobile SDKs to integrate with Hasura auth.

-See here on how to use it:
+See here how to use it:

 * Android: https://developers.facebook.com/docs/facebook-login/android/
 * iOS: https://developers.facebook.com/docs/facebook-login/ios/